 The Stratos card uses a dual stripe technology that is guaranteed to work across America, whether you are at a gas pump, using an airport kiosk, getting cash from an ATM, or buying a latte.
 The card uses “bank-level encryption” and can apparently hold a nearly unlimited number of credit and debit cards (as well as reward, membership, gym and other number-related cards).
 There’s even a double-tap feature that can suggest specific cards to use based on your location and history, handy for loyalty and membership cards.

 You set up the Stratos with the help of the Stratos Reader, which connects to your phone and allows you to swipe any cards that you want to load onto the Bluetooth card.
 Stratos is also planning on several future upgrades, including biometric fingerprint security, contactless payment with NFC technology (much like Apply Pay) and the ability to download and share account information.
+And if you need an iPad credit card reader, take a look at our review of the Swipe iPad credit card reader.

 The completeness of this payment card stands out: The other cards on the market, like Coin and Swype, remain light on detail and often light on compatibility, too – the Coin beta only works on around 80 percent of point-of-sale machines in the United States, for example.
 Stratos deserves recognition for its full compatibility and more detailed explanations…although more information on that bank-level encryption would be nice.